 In terms of sound quality, these are another IEM that offers excellent tonal separation across the whole frequency range but can lack in low-end power compared to others out there.

-If you’re on the lookout for an Electronic Drum Set, make sure to check out our electronic drum reviews.
+If you’re on the lookout for an Electronic Drum Set, make sure to check out our article on the best electronic drum sets.

 A Word on Custom Monitors